gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 The ratio $f_{\rm th} / (1 - f_{\rm cool})$ determines the breakdown between thermal and turbulent support of the hot medium and needs to be of order unity to satisfy the stipulation $T \sim T_\varphi$.

 {: .note}
-The force balance condition given for cool gas assumes an isotropic velocity dispersion, which might not be a good approximation for a population of ballistic clouds.
+The force balance condition given above for cool gas assumes an isotropic velocity dispersion, which might not be a good approximation for a population of ballistic clouds.

 ### Sedimentation

-Sedimentation occurs between the strong-coupling and weak-coupling limits.
+Sedimentation occurs in between the strong-coupling and weak-coupling limits.
 A small amount of drag gradually drains orbital energy from clouds that would otherwise be ballistic, causing them to sink toward the center.
 That radial drift speed can be a model parameter, or it can be estimated based on a user-defined model for cool-cloud properties.

 {: .note}
 A future Cloud Survival document can consider the conditions under which drifting clouds persist.